Parental Guidance For Children With Cyclic Vomiting Syndrome (CVS)

 Quick Answer

-Cyclic Vomiting Syndrome (CVS) is frightening but MANAGEABLE, and most children outgrow it!
+Cyclic Vomiting Syndrome (CVS) is frightening but usually manageable, and most children outgrow it!
 If your child has repeated severe vomiting episodes that come and go with completely normal periods in between, they may have CVS.
-While episodes are scary, CVS doesn’t cause permanent damage.
+CVS usually does not cause lasting harm between episodes, but individual episodes can cause serious dehydration and electrolyte problems, so they must be managed carefully and sometimes need hospital treatment.
 With proper identification of triggers and management, your bachcha can live a normal life.
 You’re not alone in this.

 What Is CVS?
 (CVS Kya Hai)